gabrielwere/simple-ftp-client/README.md

 ### USAGE

-You need to have `python` and `pyftpdlib` installed first.<br> On a linux machine,start `pyftpdlib`.
+You need to have `python` and `pyftpdlib` installed first.<br> On a linux machine,start `pyftpdlib` in the folder which has the file you wish to get.

 ```
 python3 -m pyftpdlib -p 21